jessicaayers/Project-1/README.md

 The average length of title for games was larger than movies and series.
-The average length of title appears to be equivalent for movies and series, with movies have a noticeable outlying value.
+The average length of title appears to be equivalent for movies and series, with movies having a noticeable outlying value.

 More boxplots were created for each year with the median trend line shown for each type.